Tuscany’s Secret Vineyards: Where Wine, Art, and Culture Meet

 The coziest vineyard picnic in Tuscany

 There’s even more to Fattoria di Montemaggio than just wine.
 If you’re after something a bit different, you can enjoy their picnic experience.
 You’ll be served a light lunch with local cheeses, cured meats, fresh bread, and other Tuscan delights, all paired perfectly with their wines.
-The picnic is set up in a beautiful, tranquil spot on the estate, so you can relax, sip wine, and take in the stunning views of the vineyards and hills.
-It’s a great way to truly experience the region—at a relaxed pace, with amazing food and wine in a peaceful, scenic setting.
+The picnic is set up in a quiet, beautiful spot on the property — ideal for slowing down and enjoying the surroundings.

 Fattoria di Montemaggio